Guidelines for Authors

 Detailed guidelines for editing manuscripts can be found in this document.

 All contributions must be in a format compatible with MS Word, written in Times New Roman with a 1.5 line spacing.
-If the authors are concerned that the text of the manuscript or its part may display on another device differently than intended, they may send to the editors of the journal Filozofia also a PDF version of the article with the same content as the MS Word document (both documents need to be attached).
+If the authors are concerned that the text of the manuscript may display on another device differently than intended, they may send to the editors of the journal Filozofia also a PDF version of the article with the same content as the MS Word document (both documents need to be attached).

 Filozofia only rarely accepts contributions that do not follow the word count guideline: